Face coverings are now mandatory in most enclosed public spaces in England and Scotland.

 There are two basic types of mask:

-- Standard medical / surgical masks aren’t considered to provide protection against coronavirus, as there are gaps where airborne particles can still get in.
+- Standard medical / surgical masks aren’t considered to provide comprehensive protection against coronavirus, as there are gaps round the edges where smaller airborne particles can still get in.

 - Higher-grade medical respirator masks (such as the N95 or FFP2 or FFP3 types) provide a higher level of protection, but they aren’t appropriate for use by the general public as they require specialist fitting to be effective, and are only considered necessary for health workers in high-risk frontline settings such as treating coronavirus patients in hospital.

-Those in favour of face masks argue that wearing a face covering similar to a surgical mask is about protecting others and preventing the spread of the disease, rather than protecting yourself.
+Those in favour of face masks argue that wearing a face covering similar to a surgical mask is more about protecting others and preventing the spread of the disease, rather than protecting yourself – though ultimately the more people wear them the more we are all protected in theory.

 Some doctors believe that this is particularly important to prevent asymptomatic people – who may be unaware that they have COVID-19 – from spreading the virus.
 This is echoed in the UK government guidance.